 (1) You should understand what the "Green Revolution " is and should be able to discuss pros and cons of that revolution, from ecological and ethical perspectives.
-Consider fertilizers, genetic diversity, pesticides, human food supply, human population growth, fossil fuel reliance, etc.
+What trends have taken place in recent decades in agricultural production?
+Consider fertilizers (what is eutrohpication?), genetic diversity, pesticides, human food supply, human population growth, fossil fuel reliance, etc.

 (2) What is "fertilizer addiction ?"
 What agricultural practices and soil characteristics can result in this dependency?
 What are some pros and cons of heavy reliance on inorganic fertilizers in agriculture (from both agricultural and larger ecological perspectives)?
 What alternative exist to nearly exclusive reliance on inorganic fertilizers for maintaining soil fertility and what, if any, impediments are there to their use?